header photo from Unsplash.com

 I hate to break it to ya, but he already knows what’s on your mind; he’s just waiting for you to talk to him about it (and he is the best.listener.ever).

-I hope you’ll consider trying at least one of these ways to let God in this week, I promise he won’t disappoint!
+I hope you’ll consider trying at least one of these ways to let God take the wheel this week, I promise he won’t disappoint!
 As with anything worthy of your time, you get in what you put out.
 But with this relationship, your efforts will be repaid endlessly.